 - Grow the right grass.
-Overseed and seed bare spots in the fall with a deep-rooted grass seeds that contain less chemicals and require less watering.
+Overseed and seed bare spots in the fall with a deep-rooted grass seeds that contain fewer chemicals and require less watering.

 - Mow less frequently.
 Grass is healthier if it grows to 3.5” or more.

 - Join the electric lawn-care revolution.
 Electric mowers and blowers emit less than 20% of the CO2 of gas-powered equipment, do not emit other pollutants, and are MUCH quieter.
-If half of Concord switched to electric lawn mowers and leaf blowers, we could avoid over 400 tons of CO2 and save over $100,000 in gasoline cost every year.
-Replace your gas-powered tools (lawn mowers, blowers, clippers) with electric or better yet, manual tools.
-And enjoy the quiet.
+Replace your gas-powered tools (lawn mowers, blowers, clippers) with electric or manual tools, and enjoy the quiet.
 Your neighbors will appreciate it too.
-The Town is offering a $100 rebate for residents who make the switch from a gas-powered lawn mower to an electric or push one.

 - Fertilize less and go organic.
-Move immediately away from chemical fertilizers, pesticides and weed control.
+Do not use chemical fertilizers, pesticides and weed control.
 Fertilize only in the fall with organic fertilizer or compost.
 Consult an organic lawn care expert if needed to talk about the health of your soil and how to wean your lawn from chemicals.
 Embrace weeds as “diversity”.
 Mow leaves and leave them in place.

 - Water less, or not at all.
 As your yard gets healthier, it will need less fertilizer and water.
 If grass goes brown, it is dormant, not dead.